Visual Culture

 Prerequisites for admission

-Knowledge of contemporary history.
+Knowledge of contemporary history

-Basic knowledge of the history of cinema.
+Basic knowledge of film history

 Teaching methods